 Is the price listed in The Uluwatu Morning Tour for per person or per vehicle?

-The price listed in The Uluwatu Morning Tour is per vehicle (NOT per person), our vehicle capacity is maximum 6 persons.
-If you book The Uluwatu Morning Tour for 1 person or maybe 6 persons then the price will be the same (IDR 400,000).
+The price listed in The Uluwatu Morning Tour is per vehicle (NOT per person), our vehicle capacity is a maximum of 6 persons.
+If you book The Uluwatu Morning Tour for 1 person or maybe 6 persons then the price will be the same (IDR 450,000).

 What to bring on the Uluwatu Temple Bali morning tours?

-You can wear a simple casual outfit, bring a bottle of mineral water with you to stay away from dehydration (the island of Bali offers high humidity), sun-screen to protect against skin burns (Bali is hot), cash money (for lunch/dinner, entrance tickets or shopping), sunglasses, smartphone/camera, medicine (if in treatment).
+You can wear a simple casual outfit for the half day Uluwatu Temple Bali morning tours, bring a bottle of mineral water with you to stay away from dehydration (the island of Bali offers high humidity), sun-screen to protect against skin burns (Bali is hot), cash money (for lunch, entrance tickets or shopping), sunglasses, smartphone/camera, medicine (if in treatment).

 How much is the entrance fee to visit Uluwatu Temple?

 The Uluwatu Temple entrance fee is IDR 50,000 /person and IDR 25,000 for children (valid for 2021 - 2022, the entrance ticket may change without any prior notice).